Chapman808/ProductivityYoutube/README.md

 # Revolutionizing the Youtube Experience ... one Div at a time

 Mr Chapman has done it again.
-With dozens of characters, and over **4** lines of code, our favorite tech entrepreneur has once again revolutionized the global experience of digital minimalism.
+With dozens of characters, and over **4** lines of JavaScript, our favorite tech entrepreneur has once again revolutionized the global experience of digital minimalism.

 Join us... in a breathtaking journey through the content space.
 No longer burdened by frivolous and malicious violations of our digital peace, this marvelous Chrome extension is the hero we have been waiting for.